based on Reviews

 C) Cardiovascular system

-• Amino acids are relevant in the cardiovascular system for
+• Amino acids are relevant to the cardiovascular system.

 • Important amino acids for the cardiovascular system: